bruno-ponne/coding-the-past/_posts/2023-02-22-Military Expenses.md

 <br>

 Feel free to test other color palettes and check the one you like the most!
+Please, leave your opinion or question below and have a great time coding!

 <br>